 Joaquin Phoenix took on the role of Arthur Fleck AKA the Joker in this origin movie about his rise to evil within Gotham City.
 And the scene that was done in the Bronx is not only memorable, but has also become a tourist hotspot.
 What has come to be known as the “Joker Stairs” is located at 1150 Anderson Avenue in the Bronx.

 Summer of Sam (1999)

 Named after the serial killer who was on the loose in 1977, this thriller was based on the story of the Son of Sam AKA David Berkowitz.
 The events occurred in the Bronx borough and filming was done in Manhattan, Queens, and in various areas of the Bronx, such as the Throggs Neck Country Club.

 Based upon a 1973 memoir by Oliver Sacks, this drama starred Robin Williams as Dr. Malcolm Sayer, a neurologist who used the drug L-DOPA to wake patients who had been left in a catatonic state from encephalitis lethargica decades ago.
 The story took place in the Bronx with some filming locations on Gun Hill Road and City Island.

-Within its 42 square miles of land exists an impressive 1.5 million people, which is why it ranks as number three in most densely-populated areas.
-And if it were a city, it would be the ninth largest in the United States.
+Within its 42 square miles of land exists an impressive 1.5 million people, which is why it ranks as number three in the most densely-populated areas.
+And if it were a city, it would be the ninth-largest in the United States.
 With so much to offer filmmakers, it’s no wonder that the Bronx is chosen time and time again for movies.